<img height="1" width="1" style="display:none;" alt="" src="https://px.ads.linkedin.com/collect/?pid=6061692&amp;fmt=gif">

 Every month, Goodlord reveals key figures for the private rented sector based on tenancies processed through our platform, including average rents, void periods, and more.

-The latest Rental Index from Goodlord found that that rents in England dropped in October, with prices down by -11.79% compared to September figures.
-Year-on-year, rents are up by 3.05%, and void periods rose to 21 days.
+The latest Rental Index from Goodlord found that that rents in England fell in December, with prices down by 2.6% compared to November figures.
+Year-on-year, rents are up by 2.4%, and void periods sank to 23 days.

 Data Analyst, Goodlord